Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

 }
 ```

+When you receive a `disconnected` event, you can commence your fallback strategy by providing a new NCCO in the response.

+However, the `disconnected` event gets raised both when the disconnection was unintentional (due to some problem) or you intentionally disconnected the websocket (as part of your business logic).

-If the disconnection is intentional, you should explicitly terminate the call leg via an API request instead of just closing the connection:
+Ideally, you want to fallback _only when the disconnect is unintentional_, so a better approach than just closing the connection is to explicitly terminate the call leg via an API request:

 ``` curl
 PUT https://api.nexmo.com/v1/calls/aaaaaaaa-bbbb-cccc-dddd-0123456789ab